sabrinacamp2/Non-Terra-GCP/Introduction-to-GCP-VMs-and-using-Terra-notebook-environments.md

 ## Creating a virtual machine and persistent disk
 1. Creating a VM instance and attaching a persistent disk through the GCP UI
 	1. Ask Brendan and Erin to create a google cloud project for you (e.g. `vanallen-scamp` is mine).
 You will receive an email to accept the project invitation where you will click the link provided.
 Then, the project should show up when you navigate to the [Google Cloud Console](https://console.cloud.google.com/ ) and log in. <br><br>   <img src="Attachments/mainpage.png" alt="mainpage" width = 70%)><br><br>
-	2. <a name="snapshot"></a> Create a schedule to automatically back-up your data.
+				1. <a name="snapshot"></a> Create a schedule to automatically back-up your data.
 Navigate to `Snapshots`, then select the `Snapshot schedules` tab.
 An option at the top of the webpage should be `Create a snapshot schedule`, select that option.
 I have created a weekly backup, where backups 2+ weeks old will be deleted.
-You can customize this to your liking. <br><br>
+You can customize this to your liking.
+Backups created will be visible in this `Snapshots` tab. <br><br>
 	   <img src="Attachments/snapshot_schedule.png" alt="snapshot" width = 70%)><br>
 	4. Navigate to `Compute Engine` -> `VM instances` tab.
 Select `Create an instance`.
 		1. General lab guidelines for VM naming can be found in our [GCP Handbook - Non-Terra](https://docs.google.com/document/d/1QYqFy7rCAAmsRMfkMtYUPAHyM-FKONMHOq4nD4Tpji0/edit)